edsu/jackattack/README.md

 * hashtags.py - generate a CSV of users and hashtags
 * mentions.py - generate a list of users and who they are mentioning
 * retweets.py - retweet network (with timestamp for partitioning)
+* segment.py - segment a csv into time buckets

 ## Run